freqtrade/freqtrade/docs/backtesting.md

 ```

 On the other hand, if you set a too high `minimal_roi` like `"0":  0.55`
-(55%), there is almost no chance that the bot will never reach this profit.
+(55%), there is almost no chance that the bot will ever reach this profit.
-Hence, keep in mind that your performance is a mix of the different elements of the strategy, your configuration, and the crypto-currency pairs you have set up.
+Hence, keep in mind that your performance is an integral mix of all different elements of the strategy, your configuration, and the crypto-currency pairs you have set up.

 ### Assumptions made by backtesting